BIMAU/transiflow/README.md

 ## Installation

-FVM is best installed in a [virtual environment](https://docs.python.org/3/library/venv.html).
+TransiFlow is best installed in a [virtual environment](https://docs.python.org/3/library/venv.html).
 We state the most common steps for creating and using a virtual environment here.
 Refer to the documentation for more details.